Do Children Really Need Root Canals?

 No, root canal procedures do not require incisions or stitches.

-For Compassionate and Fun Pediatric Dental Care, Call ABC Children’s Dentistry in San Diego
+For Compassionate and Fun Pediatric Dentist in San Diego, Call ABC Children’s Dentistry

 A root canal is usually an in-office procedure, and local anesthesia is used to completely numb the affected tooth.
 The key to a successful procedure, though, is making sure your child is seen by your dentist as soon as possible.